ghime-u/CNN/README.md

 # CNN
 The Project involved Implementing CNN on different dataset including MNIST, MNIST Fashion Dataset, Greek Symbol dataset, numerical dataset.
 The project also involved creating truncated networks, digit embedding spaces, analyzing weights of layers, computing SSD, optimizing network.
 The Final task was to compute the best configuration for parameters like no. of epochs, batch size, kernel size, etc.

-%%%%name
+%%%%
-Utkarsh
+name: Utkarsh

+%%%%%
-%%%%% Windows 10 and google collab
+Windows 10 and google collab

-%%%%instructions:
+%%%%
+instructions:

 Task 1: MNISTfile.py
-Mount the google drive first or change all the path varaibles to save the model Task 1F and G : Task1F.py
+Mount the google drive first or change all the path varaibles to save the model

+Task 1F and G : Task1F.py
 Upload the databases to your google drive, mount the drive and change the path in the .py file Or change the path to your local directory